By Erica Laceria on Jan 8, 2021 10:00:00 AM

 As an insurance broker, you know that health insurance coverage is key to long-term health and financial stability.
 It turns out that most employees would wholeheartedly agree.
 But, some business owners—particularly small business owners—often need your help to make that connection.
 Naturally, you should not sell health insurance to small businesses the same way you would to a larger business.

-Let’s take a look at how both large and small businesses buy health insurance with and go over some tips that might help close those sales.
+Let’s take a look at how both large and small businesses buy health insurance and go over some tips to help you close those sales!

 Large Business Incentives To Buy Coverage